Saturna19-fr/library/readme.md

 ## Contributing
 We welcome contributions to PyLS!
 Please follow the guidelines below to ensure a smooth collaboration:

+## Advertising and use
+We ❤️ people who shares our project.
+It's open sourced, feel free to use it everywhere you want !
+The open source model promotes shared learning and growth.

 ### Pull Requests
 - Clearly describe the changes and the reasoning behind them in the pull request description.
 - Include any relevant information that can help reviewers understand the scope of your changes.